roberto-mardeni/vsonline/vs-online/quickstarts/vscode.md

 - **Azure Subscription**: Select any Azure subscription to create a VS Online plan in
 - **Instance Type**: Standard Environment (Linux)

 A **Creating environment: My Quick Environment** notification will appear in the bottom right corner.
-When that notification is replaced with on that says **Environment created: My Quick EEnvironment**, press the **Connect** button.
+When that notification is replaced with on that says **Environment created: My Quick Environment**, press the **Connect** button.

 ## 4. Connect To and Use the Environment